Nic30/hwtHls/README.md

 A typical project where you would use this project is a hash table in HBM2 memory with cache.
 * HBM2 may have 32 AXI4 ports, you need to use eta 64*32 transactions at once to saturate memory throughput.
 * All transactions must assert consistency.
-* Due to timing everything needs to be pipelined and the hash table must support multiple operations in a single clock.
+* Due to timing, everything needs to be pipelined and the hash table must support multiple operations in a single clock.

 In this case you would just write a generic algorithm of a hash table and then configure numbers of ports, latencies coherency domains and it is all done.
 Take look at FlowCache example.
 Because everything is generated, it is asserted that no consistency check is missing and any deadlock or synchronization error may happen internally.
-This is a big difference from hand crafted hardware where it is assured that you would make mistakes of this type.
+This is a big difference from hand crafted hardware, where it is assured, that you would make mistakes of this type.

 ### Current state